Timeline: Digital Edition – by John Buck

 Published by Enriched Books and Tablo

 In the weeks leading up to WWDC, Apple’s VP of Networking and Multimedia Donald (Don) Casey directed the marketing department to create a profile for Project Warhol.
-The API that would become one of Apple’s great success stories needed an official, and distinctive name.
-Duncan Kennedy recalls:
+What would become one of Apple’s great success stories needed an official, and distinctive name.
+Duncan Kennedy, an Apple product manager and early company evangelist, recalls:

 Tyler Peppel had the attorneys at Apple checking out different names with the Quick prefix, and the one that we liked was QuickTime because this really was about time-managed events but there was a problem with that.